1966 Wyoming Cowboys football team

 The 1966 Wyoming Cowboys football team was an American football team that represented the University of Wyoming as a member of the Western Athletic Conference (WAC) during the 1966 NCAA University Division football season.
 In their fifth year under head coach Lloyd Eaton, the Cowboys compiled a 10–1 record (5-0 against conference opponents), won the first of three consecutive WAC titles, outscored opponents by a total of 355 to 89, and had the nation's best rushing defense.

-Led on offense by senior quarterback Rick Egloff and junior running back Jim Kiick, Wyoming defeated Florida State 24–16 in the Sun Bowl at El Paso, Texas.
-Defensive tackle Ron Billingsley was a first round pick in the 1967 NFL/AFL draft, the fourteenth overall selection.
+Led by quarterback Rick Egloff, running back Jim Kiick, and middle guard Jerry Durling, Wyoming defeated Florida State 24–16 in the Sun Bowl at El Paso, Texas.
+Durling was a first round selection in 1966 by the Philadelphia Eagles, and Defensive tackle Ron Billingsley was a first round pick in the 1967 NFL/AFL draft, the fourteenth overall selection.

+Wyoming finished the season ranked 15th in the UPI Coaches Poll.

 The team played its home games on campus at War Memorial Stadium in Laramie.

+The 1966 team featured ten all-conference players (Jerry Marion, Mike LaHood, Dave Rupp, Jerry DePoyster, Tom Frazier, Dick Speights, Vic Washington, Kiick, Durling, and Billingsley), and joined the Wyoming Athletics Hall of Fame, Class of 2010.